Sub6/jekyll-website/pages/about.md

 ### Who we are

-By time, we reveal who we are.
+By time, we may reveal who we are.

 #### Purpose of this little blog